jgnewman/strux/README.md

 - `componentWillUpdate`
 - `componentDidUpdate`

-This, of course, reveals Construx's philosophy that all dispatches should be triggered within lifecycle functions.
+This, of course, reveals Strux's philosophy that all dispatches should be triggered within lifecycle functions.

-## Does Construx handle anything asynchronous?
+## Does Strux handle anything asynchronous?

-In fact, Construx has ajax built in using the native `fetch` API.
-Here is an example of a fetch-based construct:
+In fact, Strux has ajax built in using the native `fetch` API.
+Here is an example of a fetch-based struct:

 ```javascript
 MyComponent